anasmakr-byte/home-cluster-lab/docs/03-proxmox-cluster.md

 - `103` – **Windows 11 test VM**
   Used for GUI-based testing and lab scenarios (usually powered off).

+- `130` – **Wazuh SIEM**
+  Centralized security monitoring and log analysis platform.
+  - Wazuh manager running on Ubuntu Server 24.04 LTS
+  - Agents deployed on proxmox1, proxmox2 and Raspberry Pi 4
+  - UDM Pro forwards logs to this VM for correlation and alerting

 - `190` – **Kali Linux**
   Dedicated **cybersecurity testing VM** used for:
   - Running security tools and scanners